-By Amber Arevalos
+By: Amber Marie Arevalos

 Some other concerns are that the insertions of an IV can be unsafe if not inserted correctly.
 IVs are invasive and are not risk-free.
 Being aware of the possibilities before making a home call is important.
 There is a possibility of infection, inflamed or blocked vein, and even possible allergic reaction to an ingredient in the therapy.